LostInBrittany/polymer-beers/step-01/README.md

 Remember, to see the app running in a browser, open a separate terminal/command line tab or window, go to the project directory and then run `python -m SimpleHTTPServer` or `node ./scripts/web-server.js` to start the web server.
 Now, open a browser window for the app and navigate to http://localhost:8000/app/ to see the current state of the app.

-In order to illustrate how Angular enhances standard HTML, you will create a purely static HTML page and then examine how we can turn this HTML code into a template that Polymer will use to dynamically display the same result with any set of data.
+In order to illustrate how Polymer enhances standard HTML, you will create a purely static HTML page and then examine how we can turn this HTML code into a template that Polymer will use to dynamically display the same result with any set of data.

 In this step you will add some basic information about two beers to an HTML page.